bytesandbalance/Mood-Tracker/README.md

     python app.py
     ```

-## Tips for Development

-- **Branch Off `dev`**: Always branch off the `dev` branch for new features or bug fixes to ensure you start with the most current basic setup.
-- **Follow Code Standards**: Adhere to the coding standards and style guidelines provided in the project.
-- **Test Your Changes**: Test your features thoroughly before submitting a pull request.

 Feel free to reach out if you have any questions or need help with any part of the project.